 Upon the conclusion of the supervision period, if the court finds that you have complied with all imposed requirements, your case will be dismissed, and the conviction will not be entered into your record.

 To conclude, if you think you have been wrongly accused of not wearing a seatbelt, you should contact an attorney and fill them in about the situation.
-Your Illinois traffic attorney will help you assess all your options, as well as make recommendations about the best course of action regarding seatbelt tickets and other traffic violations.
+Your Chicago Traffic Lawyer will help you assess all your options, as well as make recommendations about the best course of action regarding seatbelt tickets and other traffic violations.